 Cross References in a Baseline

-The easiest description of a baseline is, a snapshot of how the database/items were at a particular point in time.
+The easiest description of a baseline is, a holding area for information owned by the project, i.e. how the database/items were at a particular point in time.
 There are both items and cross references in a baseline.
 The more cross references you have the larger the files will be.
 This means that if you do have many Baselines, you could find significant space being used on the server.

 Are Baselines Taking Up a Lot of Server Space?